dev-nguyenhoanganh/ecommerce-client/.github/PULL_REQUEST_TEMPLATE.md

----
-name: Pull request template
-about: Template used when create a pull request
-title: ''
-labels: ''
-assignees: dev-nguyenhoanganh

----

 ### Description

 Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.